 • Distorted or blurred vision at different distances

 Some people with astigmatism may find that glasses or contact lenses provide the vision correction they need.
 Others may undergo reshaping of the cornea through the use of specially designed rigid contact lenses.
-Many people, however, have found a permanent solution to astigmatism in LASIK surgery, which permanently reshapes the cornea for long-term vision correction.
+At Price Vision Group, we offer a more permanent astigmatism treatment solution through refractive surgery.

 LASIK, PRK, and other refractive surgeries often produce results that are better than 20/20, and liberate patients from the discomfort, expense, and hassle of corrective lenses.

 At Price Vision Group, we feature 2 internationally renowned corneal specialists, who are also authorities in the field of LASIK and other ophthalmic surgeries.
 Our surgeons travel the world to teach their techniques to their peers, and our reputation draws patients from across the country.